 6. Visit a free museum

 Did you know that on the first Sunday of every month a good number of Roman museums are free to enter?
-Yes, yes what you read.
-The month of October was not going to be an exception, so if you are lucky enough to be in Rome during this weekend, take advantage of it.
-This first Sunday of October you can visit without paying a penny the Roman Colosseum, the Barberini Palace, the Borghese Gallery, the Baths of Diocletian and a long etcetera.
+Yes, yes, what you read.
+October was not going to be an exception, so if you are lucky enough to be in Rome during this weekend, take advantage of it.
+This first Sunday of October you can visit without paying a penny the Roman Colosseum, the Barberini Palace, the Borghese Gallery, the Baths of Diocletian and so on.

 But the good news doesn't end here.
 If the Vatican Museums are among your travel plans, you will be pleased to know that on the last Sunday of each month access is also free.
 Of course, the queue can be overwhelming, so I recommend you make an effort and get up early.
 October is no longer high season, but, you know, no one wants to miss the opportunity to save the entrance fee!
 One last tip: if you want to enjoy even more of the works of art, I recommend a guided tour of the museums of Rome, you will be amazed!

-7. Celebrate the day of St. Francis of Assisi at the church of San Francesco a Ripa
+7. Celebrate the day of St. Francis of Assisi in the church of San Francesco a Ripa

-St. Francis of Assisi Day is celebrated every year on October 4.
+The day of St. Francis of Assisi is celebrated every year on October 4.
 Because of his passion for animals, he is considered the patron saint of animals.
-If you are in Rome on this date, I encourage you to visit the church of San Francesco a Ripa, located in the Trastevere neighborhood.
+If you are in Rome on this date, I encourage you to approach the church of St. Francis a Ripa, located in the Trastevere neighborhood.